The legitimate online business

 There are several ways you can investigate a business:

 - Look it up.
 Do an Internet search using whatever information you have (name, address, phone number) and visit or call to see if it is what it claims to be.

 - Put the word out on social media and look for online reviews.
 If the business has a presence there, someone will likely be talking about it or to its representatives.

 - Ask for references from suppliers or clients (this option may not work for a very new business with few or no previous clients).

 - Check with industry or trade organizations in your province or territory.

 - Check with the Better Business Bureau; it provides reports on businesses and charities in both Canada and the United States.

 Once you’ve verified to your own satisfaction that a business exists, it is wise to proceed with caution.
-If you decide to do business with someone you haven’t dealt with before, you may want to start with a smaller, less risky transaction (if possible) to see how things go, until you feel comfortable that this is a business you can trust.
-This will also allow you to see how the business operates in terms of deadlines and customer service.
-If you are not satisfied, or something still doesn’t seem right, you may decide not to proceed.
+Before take final decision doing business with someone first time.
+Start with a small and less risky transaction to see how things go.
+Don’t feel comfortable, don’t trust.
+How the business operates in terms of deadlines and customer service.
+If you are not satisfied or something still doesn’t seem right, than you may not decide to process.

 Verifying information is important in protecting your business.
 Find out about other ways to keep your business secure and to minimize risk.

 2) Search Engine Optimized Websites